Tuesday, December 26, 2017

 Hey hey hey whoa, did you see there is a lady in line here?
 Okay, well, you need to wait.
 I know you're excited!
 I can see that!
 You still need to wait.
 Just like everybody.

 As I say these things to my boys, I recognize how naturally they come.
 I know these retorts all too well.
-See, while I’ve only accumulated a small amount of frequent flier mile wisdom through parenthood, I have an abundance of scar tissue wisdom from being a woman – I was saying all of these things to grown men long before I had boys of my own.
+See, while I’ve only accumulated a small amount of frequent flier mile wisdom through parenthood, I have an abundance of scar tissue wisdom from being a woman – I was saying all of these things to males long before I had two of my own.
 Despite our collective efforts to educate early and often, it’s clear that many men are still profoundly confused when it comes to respecting women, and more specifically, where, when, and with whom they should expose their genitals.

 Sidenote: “Where does your penis belong?
 A children’s book for grown-ass men” is a helpful resource, though if you’re really struggling with penis etiquette, there’s an online quiz that asks men where their penis belongs on a train (in your pants), waiting in line at the grocery store (in your pants), and at the office (not on the water cooler; in your pants).